 - A. RFP Process.
 An RFP is characterized by a description of the desired objective and a statement of evaluation criteria.
 RFPs may include a request for price, to be considered in accordance with the evaluation criteria.
 Except as modified by applicable law or this manual, RFPs shall be advertised, received, opened and processed, and shall be corrected, withdrawn and cancelled, in the same manner as bids discussed in section 4. - 1.
 Evaluation Criteria.
 The RFP shall state the evaluation criteria and the relative importance of each evaluation criterion, including price, if applicable.
 Only criteria set forth in the request may be used to evaluate the proposals submitted. - 2.
-Evaluation CommitteeSelection Committee ("Committee").
-An evaluation committee Committee shall be appointed by the County Administrator.
-The Evaluation Committee shall be comprised of not less than three and not more than seven members.
+Selection Committee ("Committee").
+After the RFP has been issued, a Committee shall be appointed by the County Administrator.
+The Committee shall be comprised of not less than three and not more than seven members.
 A majority of members shall constitute a quorum. - 3.
 Review of Proposals.
-The Evaluation-Committee shall review all proposals submitted in response to the RFP, and shall make a recommendation for award, based upon the evaluation criteria. - 4.
-Non-Public Proceedings of the Evaluation-Committee.
-If the Evaluation Committee (a) meets to discuss negotiation strategies, or (b) meets with a proposer for the purpose of hearing a presentation, conducting discussions and asking questions, or conducting negotiations, such meetings may, at the election of the County, be held in private; provided, however, that a complete recording shall be made of any non-public portion of the meetings, and no portion of the non-public meetings shall be held "off the record."
+The Committee shall review all proposals submitted in response to the RFP, and shall make a recommendation for award, based upon the evaluation criteria. - 4.
+Non-Public Proceedings of the Committee.
+If the Committee (a) meets to discuss negotiation strategies, or (b) meets with a proposer for the purpose of hearing a presentation, conducting discussions and asking questions, or conducting negotiations, such meetings may, at the election of the County, be held in private; provided, however, that a complete recording shall be made of any non-public portion of the meetings, and no portion of the non-public meetings shall be held "off the record."
 The recording of the non-public portion of the meetings shall be considered a public record, under chapter 119, Florida Statutes, which is exempt from production to the public until such time as the County provides notice of an intended decision, or until 30 days after opening of the proposals, whichever occurs earlier. - 5.
 Negotiation of Proposals.
 The County may negotiate with any proposer to revise, value engineer, etc any proposal, provided the revisions do not amount to a substantial and material change to the proposal, and provided that such revisions do not unfairly affect other proposers.

 6. Award of Proposals.
-The Originating Department shall be responsible for preparing an agenda item submitting the committee's recommendation to the Board for approval.
-A copy of the agenda item and all supporting documentation shall be provided to the Purchasing Division prior to submission to the Board.
+The committee's recommendation shall be presented to the Board for approval, after public notice of the final ranking has been made at least seven days prior to the proposed Board meeting.
+If the agenda is not prepared by the Purchasing Division, a copy of the agenda item and all supporting documentation shall be provided to the Purchasing Division prior to submission to the Board.
 The award shall be made to the most responsive and responsible proposer whose proposal is determined to be the most advantageous to the County, based upon the evaluation criteria.